*IF YOU HAVE NOT YET RECEIVED YOUR BALLOT, CALL THE CLERK AT 732-431-7790*

 2) Place it in a designated Ballot Drop Box - CLICK HERE for official Ballot Drop Box Locations in seventeen locations across Monmouth County

-3) You can hand deliver it to the County Clerk's Office at 300 Halls Mill Rd
+3) You can hand deliver it to the Board of Elections at 300 Halls Mill Rd, Freehold

-4) You can hand it to a pollworker at a polling place on Election Day - November 3rd
+4) You can hand it to a pollworker at your designated polling place on Election Day - November 3rd (refer to your ballot for polling location)

 Once you've submitted your ballot, you can sign-up to see the status of your Vote here: